-- Presets are regular graphic elements playing out the DynamicChannel scene, which keeps track of the positions of the GFX channels.
-When you import the DynamicChannel scene in Viz Trio and create a page from it, you are left with a preset.
-This element can be edited and played out from Viz Trio as well as from Viz Multiplay. - Presets are pages in a show that are not technically tied to one special video wall configuration in a profile.
+- Presets are regular graphic elements playing out the DynamicChannel scene, which keeps track of the positions of the GFX channels. - Presets are pages in a show that are not technically tied to one special video wall configuration in a profile.
 Rather, in reality, the presets of a show will not be usable for a different video wall setup.
 Therefore, the presets that are created in a show should only be used together with one special profile.